bioforensics/MicroHapDB/dbbuild/README.md

 ## Data Required for Each Source

-Each source directory must contain 4 data files.
+Each source directory must contain 4-5 data files.
 A description of each required file is given below.

 - `marker.tsv`
 - `population.tsv`
 - `frequency.tsv`
 - `source.txt`
+- `indels.tsv` (required only if marker definitions include insertion/deletion variants)

-In addition to these 4 files, it is expected that raw original data files will be provided, along with code to transform the data into the required format and instructions for running the code.
+In addition to these 4-5 files, it is expected that raw original data files will be provided, along with code to transform the data into the required format and instructions for running the code.
 No constraints are imposed regarding how these supporting files are named, what programming language is used, etc.—only that the pre-processing procedure can be replicated without requiring an unreasonable amount of time or effort.

 ### `marker.tsv`